Skip to main content

 Access to the Automation Service is controlled by role capabilities in the Sumo Logic platform.
 To get access to the Automation Service:

-1. In the left navigation bar of Sumo Logic, select Administration > Users and Roles.
+1. In the main Sumo Logic menu, select Administration > Users and Roles and select the Roles tab.

 • Automation Service